 Moisturising products contain various active ingredients, including oils.
 Using oil-free products, including water-based makeup is recommended!
 Oil-based products contain petrolatum, coconut oil, and other kinds of oil.
 They effectively moisturise the skin but may not be suitable for people with oily skin and large pores.
 The excess oil that collects on the skin can make pores appear larger.
 Water based toning mists are great to use after cleansing, to clear pores and balance the skin's PH levels.
 Try theSkin Affair Toning Mist orEnviron’s concentrated Alpha-Hydroxy Toner.

-2. Wash the face both morning and night
+2. Wash your face both morning and night

 Wash your face twice a day, or more after sweating due to sports/gym and always remove makeup before going to sleep.
 Sleeping in makeup overnight can cause the pores to become blocked due to a buildup of makeup, oil, and bacteria.
 Cleansing wipes and micellar cleansers are useful for removing makeup in a hurry.